Did you know that the New Year celebration is one of the world’s oldest holidays?

 January 1 has been celebrated as a holiday by Western nations for over 400 years, and some churches erroneously observed the New Year’s Day festivity as the Feast of Christ’s Circumcision.

-The tradition of using a baby to signify the New Year started in Greece around 600 BC.
 They celebrated their god of wine and drunkenness, Dionysus, by parading a baby in a basket.
 The baby represented the annual rebirth of Dionysus who was also the god of fertility.
 And, of course, public moral debauchery was part of the festivities.

 Traditions include using noise to welcome in a new year.
 This custom goes back to ancient times when people thought noise scared off evil spirits.
 Some eastern religions still believe this.
 New Year’s resolutions also date back to the early Babylonians.
 Their most popular resolution was to return borrowed farm equipment.
 That’s a good resolution – if they actually returned it.